 Where To Stay In Paris

 Since you only have 1 day in Paris, I suggest staying close to all the places you would like to go to.
+Even if you stay in Paris for one week, I would still recommend these areas to stay in.
+You don’t want to spend an hour going back and worth every day.
 Here are a few options.

 - Latin Quarter – This area is close to the Louvre, Eiffel Tower and the Are De Triumph.
 The Latin Quarter has many places to eat and drink that are walking distance.
 You can not see the Eiffel tower from the Latin Quarter, so you will need to make a special trip to see it.
 I stayed at the Hotel Des Nations St Germain and would recommend it.
 It is also budget-friendly and clean.

-- 1st or 2nd arrondissement – This area is a prime location to all the attractions.
+- 1st or 2nd arrondissement – This area is a prime location for all the attractions.
 Staying in this area would save you time but will also be touristry because of the location.
+Take a look at these hotels.
+Hotel Opera Maintenon View reviews and photos here.
+La Maison Favart Check out the photos and reviews here.

 Where To Eat In Paris